group-2

 teleport-white-icon

 Complete your appointment in one session to avoid being logged out.
 Have your passport details ready.
-If your account is blocked, try again the next day or contact VFS support.
+If your account is blocked, try again the next day or contact VFS support

-Switzerland Visa Requirements for Indians
+Switzerland Visa Requirements

 Mandatory Documents